XiangPingJun/chat-robot/README.md

 Uses [National Academy for Educational Research Segmentor](https://github.com/naernlp/Segmentor) for natural language processing.
 > Warning, what it says could be totally nasty in sometimes.

-## Talk what you talk
+## Talk what you are talking!

 <img src='http://i.imgur.com/L9CYdDt.png'>

 > The robot will extract the most popular noun part from chat messages and combine to a decent script.

-## Talk what you talk
+## It will also cue you!

 <img src='http://i.imgur.com/SplxupV.jpg'>

-> It will randomally cue sombody in the chatroom
+> It will randomally cue someone in the chatroom

 ## Installation